cburakaygun/boun-graker/README.md

 - An information of last (successful) check date/time is displayed for each term.
 - Background sync service works for only the last term.
 It is executed at about every 20 minutes.
 (Note that this interval is not strict.
-Android system determines when to run this service based on some conditions such as battery status, device sleep status, etc.)
+Android system determines when to run this service based on some conditions such as network connection, battery status, device sleep status, etc.)

 ***